nimblehq/ios-templates/.github/wiki/Project-Configurations.md

 ## Project Configurations

 This document presents in detail the set of configurations used in the iOS projects developed at Nimble.
-Included in this document:
+Included in this document are:

 - Terminologies and topics related to project configurations.
 - Basic targets, schemes, build settings options, etc., for building a project.

-### **Targets**
+### Targets

 A target specifies a product to build, such as an iOS, watchOS, or macOS app.

-When creating a project from a template, a default target will be added automatically for the main application
+When creating a project from a template, a default target will be added automatically for the main application.

 There are 3 default targets in a project: